AHEC Scholars Program

 - Commitment to completing 1 or 2 years of the program (depending on discipline)

-- 40 hours of didactics (online and in person opportunities) each year of the program
+- 40 hours of didactics (online) each year of the program

-- Completion of program MUST be concurrent with student’s graduation from health profession program
+- Completion of the program MUST be concurrent with the student’s graduation from health profession program

 Who Can Participate?